borntofrappe/fullstack-d3/README.md

 #### Static and Dynamic

 The function creating the visualization is divided between static and dynamic instructions.

 Static are those lines included regardless of the state of the visualization: the object describing the dimensions of the SVG element `<svg>`, the SVG wrapper itself, the group element making up the bounds.

-Dynamic are those lines which change depending on the input data, and in the specific example the metric chosen for the histogram: the scales, the position and height of the rectangles.
+Dynamic are those lines which change depending on the input data, and in the specific example the metric chosen for the histogram: the scales, the position and dimensions of the rectangles.

 #### Data Join

-The concept of the data join, as introduced in the second chapter _02 - Scatterplot_, allows to bind data to DOM element, and it is here essential to have d3 manage the transition new, existing and old elements.
+The concept of the data join, as introduced in the second chapter `02 - Scatterplot`, allows to bind data to DOM element, and it is here essential to have d3 manage the transition for new, existing and old elements.

 `drawHistogram` begins by selecting group elements `<g>` and binding the data provided by the bins.